 - Uploading tracked files to the Netlify Large Media storage service requires Git to have access to the

 /.netlify/large-mediapath on the connected site.
 This will not work with site-wide password protection, but will work with other forms of visitor access control, as long as you leave access open to the

-- Netlify Large Media is not compatible with Netlify's built-in asset optimization.
-If you enable Netlify Large Media, you need to select Disable asset optimization in your site dashboard under Settings > Build & deploy > Post processing > Asset optimization.
+- Netlify Large Media is not compatible with Netlify’s built-in asset optimization.
+If you enable Netlify Large Media, you need to select Disable asset optimization in Site settings > Build & deploy > Post processing > Asset optimization.